alex-spataru/frc-robot-programming/GLOSSARY.md

 Acronym for "Analog Input/Ouput".
 Its used for sensors and devices that send and receive data by measuring its voltage.

-## CAN
+## Controller Area Network

-Acronym for "Controller Area Network".
-Its a standard that allows micro-controllers to communicate with each other without the need of a host computer.
+A standard that allows micro-controllers to communicate with each other without the need of a host computer.
 Its used primarly by the automotive industry.

 ## DIO